 ENet was created by Lee Salzman as a relatively thin, simple and robust network communication layer on top of UDP (User Datagram Protocol).
 The primary feature it provides is optional reliable, in-order delivery of packets.
+For more information on the details and features of ENet, check out the official ENet website.

 Use the ENetCreateServer node to create an ENet server instance that can accept connections from clients.
 Bind events to OnConnect, OnDisconnect, and OnReceive to handle the network events.
 As soon as the CreateENetServer node returns, the server is running and can accept connections.
 If ServiceOnTick is false, the Service function must be called for the created instance manually and regularly in order to process network events.